DueCourseOS/docker-postgres/README.md

-# @duecourse/docker-postgres
+# docker-postgres

-A docker image to create a Postgres instance with a specific user and database.
+A docker image containing a Postgres instance initialised with a specific user and database.

 ## Setup